8:30 a.m.-4:30 p.m.

 Contact the cashier's office each semester if you receive tuition reimbursement from a third-party payer – like Texas Tomorrow Fund, DARS or Veteran benefits – to make sure it's paid.
-You'll also need to fill out the agreement form and acknowledgement form, and return them to the cashier's office.
+You'll also need to fill out the agreement form and acknowledgment form, and return them to the cashier's office.
 Third Party billings are subject to change.
 Should the billing not pay off the student account, the student is responsible for the balance.

 1. Sign into Ramlink